sonnhoang1995/b-class-test/README.md

 After successfully run the app, you can go to Sign Up Screen to sign up with email and password (email can't be existed in user list in local storage)

-After that, sign in with the newly sign up user to go to Users Screen
+After that, sign in with the newly sign up user to go to Users Screen, you can click in each user to view User Detail Screen